Position: Towards Responsible Evaluation for Text-to-Speech: Level Two: Ensuring Comparability, Standardization, and Transferability in TTS Evaluation

 \paragraph{SIM} The computation of SIM requires access to reference speech, which limits its applicability in horizontal comparisons across different TTS research.
 External evaluators often lack access to the original reference speech, hence are unable to directly compare the newly generated speech to previous ones, further hindering the transferability of this metric across studies.

-\paragraph{MOS} MOS evaluations inherently lack transferability across studies.
-Direct comparisons of MOS scores across studies are unreliable due to the subjective nature of MOS~\cite{stuckinthemospit}.
+\paragraph{MOS} MOS evaluations are not transferable across studies.
+Direct comparisons of MOS scores across studies are meaningless due to the subjective nature of MOS~\cite{stuckinthemospit}.
 Instead, any new comparison requires both new and previously generated speech to be jointly re-evaluated within the same subjective listening test.